Naveena-Krishnamurthy/recipe-sharing-app/README_Final.md

 # 🍲 Recipe Sharing Platform

 A full-stack web application for sharing, saving, and rating cooking recipes.
-The platform supports multiple user roles (admin, author, user) and includes features like login, registration, recipe approval, comments with replies, reporting, and session-based authentication.
+The platform supports multiple user roles (admin, author, user) and includes features like login, registration, recipe approval, comments with replies, reporting, and session-based authentication.This is a recipe sharing app built using FastAPI and PostgreSQL.

 ---